The Borgo Cornalese in Villastellone

 And numerous publications by the Society for Historical, Archaeological and Artistic Studies of the Province of Cuneo.

-Borgo Cornalese is the subject of an ambitious project of conservation restoration that will last many years and involves over 20.000 square meters of historic buildings.
+Borgo Cornalese is the subject of an ambitious conservative restoration project that will last several years and involves over 20.000 square meters of historic buildings.

-For this reason it hosts professional artisans who know how to carry out important restoration works of frescoes, plasters, fixtures, furniture, works of art and walls, but not only: great attention is given to the new materials needed to restore buildings such as resins, lime, colors and tapestries.
+For this reason it hosts professional craftsmen who know how to carry out important restoration works of frescoes, plasters, fixtures, furniture, works of art and walls but not only: great attention is given to the new materials necessary for the restoration of buildings such as resins, lime, colors and upholstery.

-Used as location to film productions, television and advertising, Borgo Cornalese laboratories are suitable for the needs of each production company: decoration, set design, restoration and installations.
+Used as location to film productions, television and advertising, Borgo Cornalese workshops are suitable for the needs of each production company: decoration, scenography, restoration and installations.

 Moreover, Ludovico de Maistre, responsible for the location, is the founder of one production and communication company able to offer all the necessary services such as: